Barnard students must be eligible for the Barnard Room Selection process in order to be able to live at Columbia through the BC/CU Housing Exchange.

 Please note that housing options like The Bayit and International House are not considered part of undergraduate housing and are not part of the Barnard/Columbia Housing Exchange.
 Students who move into these locations would be considered to be commuter students (and would lose eligibility to participate in Room Selection and may affect their financial aid).

-Barnard students living at Columbia will be billed for their housing by Barnard, following the same room rates for singles and multiples as in Barnard residence halls.
+Barnard students living at Columbia will be billed for their housing by Barnard, at the standard Barnard room rate.
 For more information, visit http://barnard.edu/reslife/policies/housing/room-rates

 Barnard students with room assignments at Columbia who wish to cancel housing must follow the deadlines and policies and are subject to the cancellation fees established by Barnard (http://barnard.edu/reslife/policies/housing/cancellations).